Cortisol is a vital hormone from the glucocorticoid family of steroid hormones.

 Cortisol is primarily produced by a dog’s adrenal glands.

-In health, cortisol plays an extremely important role in the ability of dog’s to cope with stress.
-It stimulates the production of glucose and the breakdown of fats, proteins, and carbohydrates to provide fuel for the body.
+In health, cortisol plays a critical role in the dog’s ability to cope with stress.
+It stimulates glucose production and the breakdown of fats, proteins, and carbohydrates to provide fuel for the body.

 Cortisol also suppresses the immune system.

-Unable to increase cortisol production (often combined with an equivalent drop in mineralocorticoids) during times of stress, dogs cannot physiologically deal with even the most common of situations.
+Unable to increase cortisol production during times of stress, dogs cannot physiologically deal with even the most common situations.
+This is often combined with an equivalent drop in mineralocorticoids

 Under normal circumstances, this system works beautifully.
-Stress arrives (as it always will), cortisol helps the dog deal with it thereby reducing the stress, and everything returns to normal.
+When stress arrives, cortisol helps the dog deal with it, reducing the stress, and everything returns to normal.

 However, problems can develop when